-Birth defects were the most common cause of death for babies born in 2015.
+Congenital abnormalities were the most common cause of death for babies born in 2016.

-Over 60, 000 births were registered in New Zealand in 2015.
-In 2015, 578 babies died after 20 weeks of pregnancy or within the first four weeks after birth.
+Over 60,000 births were registered in New Zealand in 2016.
+In 2016, 609 babies died after 20 weeks of pregnancy or within the first four weeks after birth.
 This means that 10 babies died for every 1000 registered births.
 This is very similar for babies born in the UK and Australia.
-The PMMRC plans to further investigate neonatal deaths in the next report.

-defects are the most common cause of death for babies during pregnancy or in the first month of life.
-In 2015, 158 babies died because of birth defects.
+Congenital abnormalities are caused by the baby’s genes or something in the baby's environment that prevented the baby from developing normally.
+Congenital abnormalities are the most common cause of death for babies during pregnancy or in the first month of life.
+In 2016, 173 babies died because of congenital abnormalities.

 Why do mothers die during pregnancy and childbirth?